Treatment Options / by Arista Recovery Staff

 Treatment Modalities

-Ohio PHP programs integrate multiple therapeutic approaches to address the complex nature of substance use disorders:
+PHP programs integrate multiple therapeutic interventions to address complex recovery challenges.

 Core Treatment Components